hypnoscope/let-s-code-an-indie-game/episode_31/README.md

-# Let's Code and Indie Game - Episode 28 - Room fixup
+# Let's Code and Indie Game - Episode 31 - Spawn Positions

 ##  What's Covered

-In this episode we make a few fixes based on adding a second room
+In this episode we change the code that spawns our enemies so that they always appear in walkable positions (and no longer get trapped in walls).